Los Angeles Child Support Modification Lawyer

 Grounds for Child Support Modification

 If a judge enters a child support order for an amount below the amount referenced in the Child Support Guidelines, a party may seek a modification of that amount at any time – without needing to demonstrate anything else.
 In cases where the child support ordered was not below the amount required by the guidelines, child support modification decisions are based upon whether or not there was a ‘material change in circumstances’ in the life of the parents or the children.
+In some cases, a subpoena may be needed.
 Speak to a Los Angeles child support modification lawyer at our law firm for more information.

 Some examples of a material change in circumstance that may warrant a child support modification include the following: